Installing BEL (demo setup)

 linkerd install | kubectl apply -f -

-If you are on GKE 1.29+, you need to set a custom clusterNetworks value.
+If you are on GKE 1.29+, you will also need to configure a custom clusterNetworks value.
 Learn more

 --set clusterNetworks=34.118.224.0/20\,10.0.0.0/8\,100.64.0.0/10\,172.16.0.0/12\,192.168.0.0/16\,fd00::/8